yeah but like...

 Aren't the pullouts closed with logs?

-Kind of.
-The pullouts per se are closed, but there's plenty of space in front of the logs and along most of the shoulders.
+The pullouts are closed, but there's plenty of parking in front of the logs and along most of the shoulders.
 Hundreds of people park all along the road every day.

 Isn't grizzly Peak a no parking zone?

-It is, but again, hundreds of people still park all along the road every day.
-Many if not most of the no parking signs have been cut off and thrown down the mountain, and we’ve never seen any form of enforcement.
+On paper, but hundreds of people still park all along the road every day.
+Many if not most of the no parking signs have been cut off and thrown down the mountain - they're surprisingly heavy to haul up! - and we’ve never seen any form of enforcement.

 That's not our trash!

 In many ways, Grizzly Peak is a microcosm of our politics writ large, where paralysis and inaction are the default positions and nothing ever seems to get done.
-In addition to the solutions proposed on our Views page, what Grizzly Peak's agencies really need is a fundamental shift in outlook from problem to opportunity.
+In addition to the solutions proposed on our Views page, what Grizzly Peak really needs is a shift in outlook from problem to opportunity.

 In many ways, Grizzly Peak is a microcosm of our politics writ large, where paralysis and inaction are the default positions and nothing ever seems to get done.
-In addition to the solutions proposed on our Views page, what Grizzly Peak's agencies really need is a fundamental shift in outlook from problem to opportunity.
+In addition to the solutions proposed on our Views page, what Grizzly Peak really needs is a shift in outlook from problem to opportunity.

 Won't trash cans just encourage more use?